Maharachan/NaInvs/README.md

-# NaInvs Digital Consultancy Platform
+# Tarainvy Digital Consultancy Platform

 ## Overview
 A modern web platform for digital consultancy services, built with React and TypeScript.